What is Arts Congress?

 Where do I go?

-Registration for the day begins at 7:30 a.m. on the Senate Lawn at the State Capitol:
+Registration for the day will begin between 7:30 – 8:00 a.m. on the Senate Lawn at the State Capitol:

 There will be a registration table set up where you will check in and receive an agenda for the day, a schedule of your meetings, talking points and information on the workshops being presented that day.
 The tables under the tent will be marked with a number corresponding to each legislative district.
 We ask that you check in with your Team Leader following registration.
 He/she will be at the table for the district that you are assigned.